 Yes, they do.
 In fact, they are quite sharp.
 Their back teeth are permanent, but their front teeth can and do fall out, only to be replaced by new ones.
 This allows them to bite aggressively without worrying about damaging their teeth.

 Yes!
 Beardies make great pets for kids.
 They are generally good-natured and very easy to care for.
-They are popular with kids and their friends and make a great low maintenance pet for the parents.
+They are popular with kids and their friends and make great low-maintenance pets for parents.
 We cover this in detail in our article on beardies and kids here!

 It is essential, however, to teach children the correct way to handle a bearded dragon.
 This is to protect both them and the beardie.